GeorgePatel/31-days/project_documents/design_document.md

 DeleteActivity, CreateBalance, UpdateBalance and GetBalance) that will handle the creation, update, and retrieval of Activities and Balance to satisfy our requirements.

-We will store current Balances available for Users in a table in DynamoDB.
+We will store the current Balances available for Users in a table in DynamoDB.
 Activities themselves will also be stored in DynamoDB.
-For simpler computations of current Balances, we will continually update the list of Activities in a given time period (i.e. 7 days) directly in the Balances table.
+For simpler computations of the current Balances, we will continually update the list of Activities in a given time period (i.e. 7 days) directly in the Balances' table during the creation of the Activities.

 31-days will also provide a web interface for Users to manage their Activities.
-A main page providing a list view of all of their Activities for either the day, week or month will let them create new Activities, view current productivity/happiness scales, update or delete their Activities.
-They can link off to another page to view their current Balance ratios.
+A main page providing a list view of all of their Activities for either the day, week or month will let them create new Activities, update or delete their Activities.
+They can link off to another page to view their current Balance ratios and view current productivity/happiness scales.

 # 6. API